 - Going to these destinations: Select to add hosts/networks that should be exempt from the security checks of this exception rule.
 Enter the respective hosts or networks in the Destinations box that opens after selecting the condition.

-Tip – How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+Tip – For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.

 Comment (optional): Add a description or other information.

 The new exception appears on the Exceptions list.